esp/esp-js/ReadMe.md

 #### 2.2 Normal stage

 The normal stage is where **most of your processing will take place**.
-Subscribing to an event without providing a stage is the same as subscribing at `EventStage.normal`.
+Subscribing to an event without providing a stage is defaulted to the `EventStage.normal` stage.

 ``` javascript
 var router = new esp.Router();